 Exploration of pictorial composition and creative interpretation of subjects.
 Four hours lab per week required.
-Prerequisite: ART S105 or instructor permission.

 ART S209 Beginning Printmaking

 Introduction to the history and techniques of image creation and reproduction, archaic to digital, on a variety of materials including paper, hard surfaces, and textiles.
 Techniques are not limited to Plexiglas, linoleum, wood block, metal plate, and silkscreen processes.
 Emphasis is on artistic expression vis-a-vis media and audience.
 ART S209, ART S309, ART S409 stacked.